 Anyone can nominate a young person for our mentoring program, even themselves.
 Do you know a youth in need of a mentor?
 Are you someone who needs a supportive adult or tutoring?

-Blossom Care Network will provide one-to-one mentoring services for young people who were sexually exploited or are at risk of being exploited.
+Blossom Care Network provides trauma-informed one-to-one mentoring services for abused, exploited and at-risk youth.
 Mentoring services will include: improving interpersonal skills, self-esteem and teamwork; enhancing academic skills and sparking a passion for learning; encouraging new interests and hope for the future; providing career assessment, skills training and placement assistance; and providing guidance, support and encouragement through the development of a significant relationship with a responsible trauma informed adult mentor.

 A young person can nominate themselves or be nominated by a parent, guardian, teacher, or concerned adult.
 Once nominated, a parent or guardian must provide written permission for the minor to participate in Blossom Center as a mentee.